 Life at Sasaki

 An internship with Sasaki offers an invaluable opportunity for professional growth as well as a fun and memorable summer experience.
 When you work at Sasaki, you sign up to work alongside a diverse group of design professionals who bring their whole selves to work.
 We are proud of the culture we continuously cultivate here, which supports and celebrates people being people.
-Check out the links below to learn about some of the ways we bring inspiration, fun, and balance to the work we do throughout the year:
+Check out the links below to learn about some of the ways we bring inspiration, fun, and balance to the work we do over the summer and throughout the year:

 Twice-weekly Lunchtime Yoga